VR: IMMERSIVE 360 DEGREE VIDEO STORYTELLING

 Interest in Virtual Reality (VR) is growing – don’t miss your chance to catch it ahead of the curve.
 With major brands like YouTube and Facebook developing platforms to support 360 video, VR is becoming more and more accessible to the general public.
 Expand your digital presence by immersing your audience in an interactive, hands-on environment.

-A 4-day workshop with seminar style and hands-on training in essential skills for producing virtual reality 360 video.
+A 3-day workshop with seminar style and hands-on training in essential skills for producing virtual reality 360 video.
+VR video equipment and complimentary Kolor stitching software is included.

 In this workshop you will:

-- Learn to shoot VR video and stitch it together using Adobe Premiere & After Effects, Mettle Skybox Plugin, Autopano Video Pro & Giga, and YouTube Metadata Injector to create your first VR project
+- Learn to shoot VR video and stitch it together using Adobe Premiere & After Effects, Mettle Skybox Plugin, Kolor Autopano Video Pro & Giga, and YouTube Metadata Injector to create the first VR project.

 VR: Immersive Video Storytelling is ideal for experienced content creators, journalists, editors, new media managers, media professionals, content marketers, communications and PR, publishers, educators, and web producers.